Frequently Asked Questions

 Q. How can I be sure that you treat and dispose of my liquid waste legally?

 A. Brandster Services values and is committed to the protection of our environment.
-Frequent interaction and constant cooperation with Sydney Water and the EPA ensures all services and treatment processes are carried out within regulatory guidelines and in an environmentally responsible manner.
+Frequent interaction and constant cooperation with the EPA ensures all services and treatment processes are carried out within regulatory guidelines and in an environmentally responsible manner.
 You can view Brandster Services’ licence details here.
 If in doubt of a company’s licensing and reputation you can perform an EPA License and Notice history search on the EPA website.

 If you have any further questions, please contact us online or speak with one of our friendly team on 02 9623 1177.